 Theme Parks: Ride to the Future with Twilight & Dreamcraft

 Theme parks are magical places where high technology and high capacity collide, and people can experience the future first-hand.
-This year, DreamCraft Attractions and CAVU Designwerks launched The Twilight Saga: Midnight Ride attraction at one of China’s premier theme parks.
+DreamCraft Attractions and CAVU Designwerks' The Twilight Saga: Midnight Ride is a multi-award-winning VR attraction at one of China’s premier theme parks.
 Not only is hand tracking from Ultraleap a fundamental part of an experience designed to handle 240 guests per hour – the ride’s developers couldn’t imagine it any other way.

-Designed by master planner Thinkwell Group, and launching earlier this year in Henqin, China, Lionsgate Entertainment World theme park features some of Lionsgate’s most popular film franchises, including The Twilight Saga, The Hunger Games and Divergent.
+Designed by master planner Thinkwell Group, and launched in 2019 in Henqin, China, Lionsgate Entertainment World theme park features some of Lionsgate’s most popular film franchises, including The Twilight Saga, The Hunger Games and Divergent.
 The Twilight Saga: Midnight Ride attraction takes guests on a virtual reality motorcycle ride using the latest in VR technology, including hand tracking powered by Ultraleap.

 Immersive and seamless VR theme park experiences with hand tracking